 BNL's Water Conservation Program has achieved dramatic reductions in water use since the mid 1990s.
 The Laboratory continually evaluates water conservation as part of facility upgrades or new construction initiatives.
 These efforts include more efficient and expanded use of chilled water for cooling and heating/ventilation and air conditioning (HVAC) systems, and reuse of once-through cooling water for other systems, such as cooling towers.
-Through an annual program at the Laboratory, approximately \$50K per year is allocated to replace existing conventional plumbing fixtures with low-flow devices.

-The Laboratory's goal is to reduce the consumption of potable water on site and to reduce the possible impact of clean water discharges from BNL's Sewage Treatment Plant operations.
-Total water consumption for 2011 was approximately 14 million gallons less than in 2010.
-The decrease can be attributed to water conservation efforts and less water used for cooling.
+The Laboratory's goal is to reduce the consumption of potable water.
+Total water consumption for 2012 was approximately 111 million gallons less than in 2011.
+The continued decrease can be attributed to water conservation efforts and less water used for cooling.